Performance Metrics

 Formula: (Final Equity − Initial Equity) / Initial Equity × 100

 The overall percentage gain or loss over the entire backtest period.
-This is the most basic performance measure.
+The most basic measure of profitability.

 Good: 20–50%